ceu-lang/ceu/manual/manual.md

 A class of organisms is composed of an *interface* and a single *execution body*.
-The interface exposes public variables, methods, and internal events, like in object oriented programming.
+The interface exposes public variables, methods, and internal events, just like objects.
-The body can contain any valid code in Céu (including parallel compositions) and starts on organism instantiation, executing in parallel with the program.
+The body can contain any valid code in Céu, which starts on the organism instantiation and executes in parallel with the program.
 Organism instantiation can be either [static](#variables) or [dynamic](#dynamic-execution).